 Two of their most recent, highlighted products coming out later this year:

 A completely circular product.
 It’s made from recycled polyester and is fully recyclable.
-The jacket also features a wax-based, completely free of flourocarbon water repellent (a toxic substance often used as a coating or in the fabrics themselves which causes harm to both people and the environment).
+The jacket also features a wax-based water repellent that’s completely free of fluorocarbon (a toxic substance often used as a coating or inside the fabrics themselves which causes harm to both people and the environment).
 The coat is designed to be easily repairable, but is also intended to be a breakthrough in it’s wearer feeling free to move more than any other before it.

 “When we created our most advanced hard shell we wanted to change the way it feels to wear a shell.
 To achieve a feeling of full freedom of movement, we had to rethink the foundations of the design process.
 Instead of a traditional 2-dimensional pattern construction, we decided to drape the garment from a single piece of fabric on a body replicating the movements of mountaineering and freeride skiing.” says Jesper Danielsson at Houdini Design Team.